-Constitution of the International Association of Forensic Linguists
+Constitution of the International Association for Forensic and Legal Linguistics

 Article 1.
 MISSION OF THE ASSOCIATION